jeffcollier05/sorting-algorithm-visualizer/README.md

 Run the solution.

 Controls:
-* Press 'H' to access this help information.
+* Press 'H' to access this help information
-* Press 'Q' to quit the program.
+* Press 'Q' to quit the program
-* Press '0' to generate new array of data.
+* Press '0' to generate new array of data
-* Press '1' to run Selection Sort.
+* Press '1' to run Selection Sort
-* Press '2' to run Bubble Sort.
+* Press '2' to run Bubble Sort
-* Press 'Left Arrow Key' to increase sorting speed.
+* Press 'Left Arrow Key' to increase sorting speed
-* Press 'Right Arrow Key' to decrease sorting speed.
+* Press 'Right Arrow Key' to decrease sorting speed

 ## Future Features
 * Write more algorithm functions to sort the number arrays